rileyjbauer/nsis-tool/docs/nutritionInterventions.md

   ],
 }
 ```

+#### `relatedGenderIntegrationIds`
+\- (Optional) A comma-separated list of `ids` of Gender Integrations related to this intervention.
+Can be left as [], or given a list of ids (numbers) referencing the related interventions.
+The ids do not have to be in ascending order, but it might make it easier to keep track of them.

+Valid and invalid values are exactly as above with [`relatedInterventionIds`](#relatedInterventionIds)

 #### `foodEnvironmentDomainsAffected`
 \- A list of one or more parts of the food environment affected by this intervention.
 Place each domain within "" inside the [], and separated by commas **except** for the last step which cannot be followed by a comma.